 Action learning involves the use of 'real-life' problems and scenarios; these will be integrated into the workshops and other face-to-face sessions.
 This flexible process allows action, improvement and change together with relevant research to be achieved at the same time.
 Each learner will gain knowledge and understanding which will allow change to be processed in an informed way, and similarly, understanding will be further informed by that change.
-This process of learning can be replicated in the workplace to help and enable transference of learning and is self-developmental and reflective in nature.
+This process of learning can be replicated in the workplace to help and enable transference of learning and is self-developmental and reflective in nature. opportunities exist for students to undertake an interdisciplinary approach to their work and ensure a holistic analysis of the subject area being studied.
+Students are prepared to undertake this project from the outset of their studies.
+Throughout both pathway specific modules and in Leading People in Sport, they are encouraged to critically assess the quality of data and methodological considerations relating to its generation.
+Two full days in the January intensive week will be dedicated to specific preparation for the research project, and will cover the necessary processes relating to the writing of a proposal and key ethical considerations.

-The Professional Placement contributes to the awards as either a 15 credit (MSPO4070; 75 hours placement activity) or a 30 credit module (MSPO4068; 150 hours placement activity) and encourages students to make an in-depth self-critical assessment of their practice whilst also developing lifelong critical reflective skills.
-We support reflective learning in an applied setting, allowing students to apply skills, knowledge and understanding derived from their own professional practice as well as from specialist course modules into a professional setting, and explore the challenges of applying 'booklearning' into professional practice.
+The Professional Placement comprises a 30 credit module (MSPO4270; 100 hours placement activity) and encourages students to make an in-depth self-critical assessment of their practice whilst also developing lifelong critical reflective skills.
+We support reflective learning in an applied setting, allowing students to apply skills, knowledge and understanding derived from their own professional practice as well as from specialist course modules into a professional setting, and explore the challenges of applying 'book-learning' into professional practice.
 Placements are identified in the main by postgraduate students (in some cases, contacts within the Institute are used to help a student struggling to find a placement opportunity).
-The majority of current professional students will cite their placement activity within their current place of work and normally use it to further develop their effectiveness and/or implement new initiatives identified by themselves in discussions with their employers.
+The majority of current professional students will cite their placement activity within their current place of work and normally use it to further develop their effectiveness and/or implement new initiatives identified by themselves in discussions with their employers